 This is the "juvenile" stage for a growing bird.
 Before they can actually fly, young, feathered birds jump out of the nest and spend a few days on the ground.
 These birds look like their adult counterparts, but their tails are much shorter (one inch or less).
 This is the time for them to sharpen their foraging skills, and practice take-offs from the ground.
 Fledglings are often mistaken as adult birds with wing injuries because of the failed attempts.
 Please be assured that this is a perfectly normal stage of development, and the fledgling only needs help if there is visible sign of injury (one wing droopy, blood, problems standing).
 Also note that the parents are in the area and will swoop down approximately once an hour with some food.
 This is a very quick exchange and you would likely need to watch carefully, without looking away, for several hours to be convinced that this bird has been orphaned.
 The Wildlife Haven realizes that you are concerned with the dangerous environment that the fledgling is in (i.e., pets in the area) but keep in mind that the bird has a better chance of surviving, and living a normal life in the wild, even with all the neighborhood dangers.
 After all, humans cannot teach these birds how to sing or recognize an alarm call - only their parents can do that.
 If you want to help the bird, keep your pets indoors or leashed and encourage others to do the same.

 From early June until mid-July, it is very common to find fledgling crows on the ground and this is quite normal.
 Crows will often leave the nest before they can fly but the parents will continue to feed and protect them on the ground.
 Fledgling crows are often mistaken for an injured adult crow because they are very awkward on the ground and may appear to have injured legs or wings but in almost all cases they are just fine.
-You can identify a fledgling crow by looking at its tail, it will be very short, 2 inches or less as shown in the picture.
+You can identify a fledgling crow by looking at its tail, it will be very short, 2 inches or less.
 You may also notice a blue eye color but the best test is that when you approach it you will likely hear its parents cawing at you from up in the trees.
 These birds need to be left alone unless an injury is apparent.

 ONLY IF IN DANGER (i.e. on busy road), escort to nearest water source; as a last resort if water is not accessible, put young in open box and carry on top of head in view of mom, to nearest water source.